DensoSVIC/soafee-avp-blueprint/doc/on-premise.md

 EWAOL is not strictly required to run this demo since the distributed application runs in containers via k3s.
 You may provide your own EWAOL instance if you wish to explore alternative orchestration tools such as [BlueChi](https://github.com/eclipse-bluechi/bluechi).

 It may be possible to use the EWAOL image from this blueprint, but this has not been tested.
-See [ewaol-ami](ewaol-ami).
+See [SOAFEE Blueprint EWAOL AMI](ewaol-ami.md).

 ## Modifications